Trump is sliding toward online irrelevance. His new blog isn’t helping.

 Still, chatter about Trump has fallen across the biggest social media sites to its lowest level since May 2016, when he was just becoming the GOP’s presumptive presidential nominee, according to the BuzzSumo data.
 On Twitter, data from the online-analytics firm Zignal Labs shows, mentions of him have cratered to an average of about 4 million a week, the lowest since 2016.

 Trump’s blog shows none of the technical sophistication his team would need to build a new social media site.
-The blog does not save one’s progress or previously read messages and asks viewers every time they open the page whether they want alerts to their email and phone, regardless of whether they’ve already signed up.
+The blog does not save one’s progress or previously read messages, and asks viewers every time they open the page whether they want alerts to their email and phone, regardless of whether they’ve already signed up.

 To mimic a social network, each post includes a “heart” button, but it doesn’t do anything except change the icon from blue to red, an analysis of the website’s code shows.
 Some messages, like a recent 900-word rant about the New York attorney general’s investigation of his company, are posted in a single giant, hard-to-read block.